The 1966 Shelby/AC 427 Cobra

 Thanks..and I don't make any money for referrals but it may help someone

 find what they are looking for.
-All the companies below were very
+All the companies below were very reputable

 and all merchandise was shipped promptly with no problems.